benders5e/benders5e/phb/appendix.md

 ### Credits
 - Made by Noemi Glaeser with [The Homebrewery](https://homebrewery.naturalcrit.com).
-- Thank you to Kevin Gagnon, Adam Groth, Jamie Mayson, and Trevor Schachner for feedback, suggestions, ideas, and help with playtesting.
+- Thank you to Marie and Abi Anderson, Kevin Gagnon, Adam Groth, Jamie Mayson, and Trevor Schachner for feedback, suggestions, ideas, and playtesting.
 - [Avatar Wiki](https://avatar.fandom.com/wiki/Bending_arts) quoted and used for reference.
 - Some inspiration for abilities and forms was drawn <a href="https://www.dandwiki.com/wiki/5e_Classes_(Avatar_Supplement)">this Avatar Supplement</a> on the D&D Wiki.

+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 5 | APPENDIX</div>